 Consumers are blocking or ignoring ads, and turning to their peers across the web for product recommendations.
 Micro-influencers with highly engaged audiences are probably the most powerful marketing partners a business can have today.

 Any size business can start taking advantage of micro-influencer marketing to drive their business goals, as long as they create the right influencer relationships, follow FTC rules, make the most of their campaigns, and measure results.
-Avoid the common mistakes mentioned in this post, and you’ll be well on your way to success.
+Getting starting with influencer marketing can seem intimidating, but avoid the common mistakes mentioned in this post and you’ll be well on your way to success.